juicedata/juicefs-csi-driver/docs/en/getting_started.md

 Create `values.yaml` using below content, note that it only contains the basic configurations, refer to [Values](https://github.com/juicedata/charts/blob/main/charts/juicefs-csi-driver/README.md#values) for a full description.

-Configuration are different between Cloud Service and Community Edition, using Community Edition as an example:
+Configuration are different between Cloud Service and Community Edition, below example is for Community Edition, but you will find full description at [values.yaml](https://github.com/juicedata/charts/blob/main/charts/juicefs-csi-driver/values.yaml#L121).

 ```yaml title="values.yaml"
 storageClasses: